• How it works

 1. Multi-family homes

-These properties contain multiple rental units within a single building, allowing you to earn income from several tenants at once while managing only one location.
+Multi-family homes include duplexes, triplexes, and small apartment buildings.
+These properties have multiple rental units in one building, which allows you to earn income from several tenants at the same time.

 2. House hacking